 I can be reached at email@example.com -- feel free to send me any thoughts or bug reports.

-Many thanks to Joshua Day for maintaining and compiling the Linux and Windows builds, and to Joshua Day, Frank Brown and Kevin Walker for brainstorming, coding assistance and testing.
+Many thanks to @tmewett for leading the development of Brogue Community Edition, to Seth Howard for developing the iPad build, to Anthony (/u/MooseV2) for optimizing the Mac OS X code, and to Joshua Day, Frank Brown and Kevin Walker for brainstorming, coding assistance and testing.

 Move around the dungeon with the mouse, the vi-keys (hjklyubn) or keypad keys.
 The arrow keys will also work, but they do not allow diagonal movement.
 Other commands are as listed in the help screen, which you can access by typing a question mark or clicking on the "Menu" button at the bottom of the screen.